 While I could go on and on about the asylum and all its monitors, or the beautiful funeral scene with flowers and chairs surrounding Hwasa, or the dinner scene with inedible objects as food, let’s take a different approach.
 I want to talk geometry.
 I can hear you scream at me from beyond the screen, “But math isn’t art!”
 And I am here to tell you no: math and science make up the building blocks of art and life.
 From Da Vinci’s “Vitruvian Man” explaining the proportions of the human body in geometric terms, to Fibonacci’s “Golden spiral” representing the logarithmic spirals we find in the natural world, to even the patterns you might find in feathers on a wing or leaves on a tree.

 The sets in Hwasa’s video are emblematic of various geometric design principles.
 According to Debbie O’Connor of White River Design in Australia, squares, triangles, and circles give off very specific emotions.
 To paraphrase, squares represent stability, triangles represent aggression and metaphysical direction, and circles represent unity and harmony.
-Any of these qualities can be framed in a positive or negative light (stability/monotony, aggression/power, unity/homogeneity) but the point is they can accomplish powerful things as principles of design.
+Any of these qualities can be positive or negative.
+Stability can be monotony, aggression can be power, unity can be homogeneity.
+Shapes accomplish powerful things as principles of design.

-One thing I noticed about Hwasa’s video is that most of the sets, save one, are not shaped as a typical rectangle.
-Instead, they are shaped as either a very sharp triangle or a circle/oval.
-There are two prominently featured sets an asylum set and a triangular bathroom.
+In “Maria,” most of the sets are not rectangular.
+Instead, they are either a very sharp triangle or a circle/oval.
+There are two prominent sets: an asylum and a triangular bathroom.
 The circle loops all attention towards Hwasa via the curves in the walls and her placement on screen.
 The triangle creates leading lines that directly point towards Hwasa, making her the center of attention always.
-Even the hallway subset is mismatched and angular – in spite of the rectangular doorways, the shape of the hallways resembles an abstract polygon as opposed to a simple rectangle.
+Even the hallway set resembles an abstract polygon.

 The triangular bathroom, meanwhile, is also palatial; however, because of the sharp angles, it’s not serene, it’s unnerving.
-Hwasa’s hair is matted from the bathtub – which is an unnatural shade of white – and her makeup is smudged.
+Hwasa’s hair is matted from the bathtub.
+Her makeup is smudged.
 She’s wearing plastic gloves in a bathtub, or more specifically, an area you’d assume she’d be more vulnerable in.
+The liquid in the tub is unnatural shade of white.
 The tile is dirty, and the painted paneling mixed with the wallpaper is borderline chaotic.
-She’s surrounded by velvet rope, like a movie theater, almost like this private place is only here for her to be put on display.
+She’s surrounded by velvet rope, like at a theater, closing her off from the others.
+The press as depicted in this music video blaspheme an otherwise private display.

 The combination of these elements perfectly showcases the mission of the video.
 Hwasa lays her psyche bare for us.
 She wants us to feel the intense emotions that come with her fame: the chaos, the loneliness, the beauty, the pain.